kimmobrunfeldt/labyrinth/README.md

 Online version of the Labyrinth board game.
 The game server will run on the host's browser and networking happens peer-to-peer.

 Optimized for Chrome and iOS Safari.
+Uses React for the UI. _Clean React code was not the goal.._

 ## Get started